ashokarchitect2025/serverless-lab/README.md

 ### Create Custom Policy

-We need to create a custom policy for least privilege
+We need to create a custom policy that adheres to the principle of least privilege.

-1. Open policies page in the IAM console
+1. Open the policies page in the IAM console
-2. Click "Create policy" on top right corner
+2. Click "Create policy" on the top right corner
-3. In the policy editor, click JSON, and paste the following
+3. In the policy editor, click JSON and paste the following

 ![Create policy](./images/create-policy.jpg)